-SECTION 5 ZONING REQUIREMENTS FOR THE SITING OF NEW PUBLIC SCHOOLS
+11.SECTION 5 ZONING REQUIREMENTS FOR THE SITING OF NEW PUBLIC SCHOOLS:

-1. An objective of the School Board in entering into this Interlocal Agreement is to have public schools be a Permitted Use in any zoning district, provided the schools are within

-- a Future Land Use category in which public schools are permitted and meet only the criteria and standards contained in Section 6 below.
-To that end, the County and the Cities agree to initiate the process of amending their Land Development Regulations so they may meet to consider such objective and desire of the School Board. - 2.
-Notwithstanding the provisions of Section 7 of this Interlocal Agreement, it shall be a condition precedent to the validity of this Interlocal Agreement as an alternative siting process for public schools that the County and Cities do, in fact, act to amend their Land Development Regulations to allow public schools as a permitted use in any zoning district within a Future Land Use category where public schools are permitted.
-This provision in this Interlocal Agreement, however, shall not be construed to obligate the County or Cities to so amend their Land Development Regulations.
+- a.1.
+The An objective and desire of the School Board in entering into this Interlocal Agreement is to have public schools be a Permitted Use in any zoning district, provided the schools are within a Future Land Use category in which public schools are permitted and meet only the criteria and standards contained in Section 12-6 below.
+To that end, the County and the Cities agrees to initiate the process of amending its their Land Development Regulations so it-they may meet to consider such objective and desire of the School Board. - b.2.
+Notwithstanding the provisions of Section 21-7 of this Interlocal Agreement, it shall be a condition precedent to the validity of this Interlocal Agreement as an alternative siting process for public schools that the County and Cities does, in fact, act to amend its-their Land Development Regulations to allow public schools as a permitted use in any zoning district within a Future Land Use category where public schools are permitted.
+This provision in this Interlocal Agreement, however, shall not be construed to obligate the County or Cities to so amend its-their Land Development Regulations.

-SECTION 6 GENERAL SITING REVIEW CRITERIA AND CO-LOCATION PROCESS
+12.SECTION 6 GENERAL SITING REVIEW CRITERIA